 Add more fun to the guessing games by giving your toddler or toddler a task.
 Get them active and interested.
 Tell your toddler to gather small things like leaves of different colours, flowers, Branches, etc.

 If you have a book of nature laying around home bring it along for more ideas.
 You can also use your phone to see what grows or is available each season.

-This a way for your toddler learning the world around them and also be able to do a task.
+This is a way for your toddler to learn about the world around them and also be able to do a task.
 It will make them think and figure out many things.
 Which is also good for their development.

 Keeping them active at the same time.

 You have green, orange, red and yellow leaves.
 Task your toddler or toddler to gather all of it, and put all of it on a pile.
 You can also join in and help.

 Get them entertained and active by having them jump on it.
 Works just like a trampoline.
 With jackets and hoody on you can lay on them.